LeadWoods0902/DandD_Nightmare_Plague/Recaps/Main Narrative Recap.md

 ### Race
 ## Osman Sturgis
 ### Description
-A chancellor of the Sunmaekean empire,
+A chancellor of the Sunmaekean empire, Sturgis has travelled to Brokvar to represent the interests of
 ### Highlights
 ### Class
 ### Race